 The Cuyahoga County Fair offers traditional family fun, agriculture and livestock displays as well as great music, food, shows, and thrill rides in the city of Berea, Ohio.
-The event originated from Berea Fair in the 19th century, where farmers who collected their crops were coming to relax and see new machinery.
+The event originated from Berea Fair in the 19th century, where farmers who collected their crops came to relax and see new machinery.

 Cuyahoga County Fair was one of the largest agricultural events in the early 20th century when local farms were the leading in potato growing, dairy, poultry and grapes growing in Ohio.
 Even though the city of Berea is much more developed today, traditional entertainment offered at the fair hasn't changed much.
 One can still hop on a carousel, have a glass of lemonade and listen to a good song.
 The fair runs from noon to 11 p.m. on Tuesday-Friday, 10 a.m. to 11 p.m. on Saturday, and noon to 10 p.m. on Sunday.